 “First, pick up your blocks, then you can paint”

-The consistency of the language, overtime, will help your son to understand exactly what is coming next.
-It tells him the sequence of events that are about to happen, without becoming too complicated.
+The consistency of the language, over time, will help your child to understand exactly what is coming next.
+It also concisely tells the sequence of events that are about to happen.

-Make transitions easier by giving many change warnings.
-At my house, I give the warning that bedtime is coming in one hour.
-I then remind the kids about bed time with further change warnings at 30 minutes, 15 minutes, 10 minutes, 5 minutes.
-Then at 2 minutes I announce there is 2 minutes left, finish what you are doing – save your video games, pick up your toys, finish colouring, pause your TV show for tomorrow, etc. Getting the kids into bed is always easier when they have had plenty of warnings.
+At my house, I actually give the warning that bedtime is coming in one hour.
+I then remind the kids about bedtime with change warnings at 30 minutes, 15 minutes, 10 minutes, 5 minutes.
+Then at 2 minutes, I announce there are 2 minutes left, finish what you are doing – save your video games, pick up your toys, finish coloring, pause your TV show for tomorrow, etc. Getting the kids into bed is always easier when they have had plenty of warnings.

 3. Use A Visual Timer